smscully/Management-Governance/Tagging Scripts/README.md

 Follow these instructions when adding tags to resources that will be created through a CloudFormation template deployed via the AWS CLI.

-1. Download and save the [cfn_tags.json](./cfn_tags.json) file to either a local directory or an S3 bucket.
+1. Download and save the [cfn_tags.json](./cfn_tags.json) file to either a local folder or an S3 bucket.
 2. Open the [cfn_tags.json](./cfn_tags.json) file and customize the tag key-value pairs as needed.
 3. To run a test, download the [cfn_template.yaml](./cfn_template.yaml) file.
 Optionally, use a different valid CloudFormation template.
 4. Using the AWS CLI, run the command listed below.
 The CLI user account must have read permissions to the source bucket if the files are stored in S3.